durban/choam/README.md

 [^3]: Guerraoui, Rachid, Alex Kogan, Virendra J. Marathe, and Igor Zablotchi.
 "Efficient Multi-Word Compare and Swap."
 In 34th International Symposium on Distributed Computing.
 2020.

 - Software transactional memory (STM)
-  - A `Rxn` is somewhat similar to a memory transaction, but it has some differences to typical STMs:
+  - A `Rxn` is somewhat similar to an STM transaction.
+(In fact, `Rxn` could be seen as a lock-free STM; but without condition synchronization, exceptions, and other fancy things.)
+The differences between `Rxn` and typical STMs are:
     - A `Rxn` is lock-free by construction (but see [below](#lock-freedom)); STM transactions are not (necessarily) lock-free (see, e.g., the "retry" STM operation, called ["modular blocking" in Haskell][4][^4]).
     - As a consequence of the previous point, `Rxn` cannot be used to implement